FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 1. A human developer adds a changeset.
 Ideally this is as a part of a PR that will have a version impact on a package.
 2. On merge of a PR our automation system opens a "Version Packages" PR.
-3. On merging the "Version Packages PR, the automation system publishes the packages.
+3. On merging the "Version Packages" PR, the automation system publishes the packages.

 Here are more details: